History of Suresnes: The beginnings of the Mont Valérien pilgrimage

 Cast of a bas-relief from the tomb of Guillemette Faussart at the Museum of Transmissions, in the fortress of Mont-Valérien.
 The original is kept at the Suresnes museum.
 A street also pays homage to the first female hermit of the mountain.

 Jean Gerson, chancellor of the University of Paris, recounts that an anchorite, Antoine, was on the mountain and had a chapel built, dedicated to Notre-Dame-de-la-Bonne-Nouvelle, around 1400.
 The civil war between Armagnacs and Burgundians put an end to this cult.
 Guillemette Faussart took over the tradition.
 Orphaned when her fiancé was killed at the siege of Siena during the reign of Henri II, she retired as a hermit to Mont Valérien, where her family is buried.
 There, in 1556, she built the chapel of Saint-Sauveur (rebuilt in 1611) and died in 1561.
 Another local legend has it that Henri IV came to seek the advice of the mount's hermits.
-Pierre Séguin, a follower of Jean du Houssay, helped create the hermits' rule, although their way of life was hardly formalized, mixing lay and religious, women and men, recluses and cenobites.
+Pierre Séguin, a follower of Jean du Houssay, helped create the hermits' rule.
+However, their way of life was hardly formalized, mixing lay and religious, women and men, recluses and cenobites.
 This was the hermitage period.
 In February 1634, Louis XIII authorized the construction of a pilgrimage “to the three crosses” (calvary) on the mountain, near the chapel of Guillemette Faussart, and the hotel trade, while fairs, markets, and cabarets were prohibited to avoid any overflow.
 Suresnes wine merchants compensated for this censorship by offering drinks to pilgrims before and after their ascent.
 The Prince de Conti's generosity helped finance the work.

 Stained glass windows in the Church of the Immaculate Heart of Mary, Suresnes, depicting King Henry III of France visiting the hermits (left) and pilgrims at the Mount Valérien calvary (right).